Postbaccalaureate Premedical Programs

 Length, Degree, and Linkage Agreements

-Make sure to pay close attention to the focus of the postbacc program to find one that will best suit your needs.
+Make sure to pay close attention to the focus of the postbac program to find one that will best suit your needs.
 Learn about the length of time it will take to complete the program; some programs may be completed in one year, while others may require 18-24 months.

 Some students look for programs that feature linkage agreements or affiliations with medical school programs.
 To research specific details on various programs, degree offerings, and length of time to complete a specific program, visit the AAMC Postbaccalaureate Premedical Programs database.
 Questions regarding applying, qualifying, or attending postbaccalaureate programs should be directed to the specific program you are interested in attending.